EnterpriseDB/edb-ansible/roles/setup_replication/README.md

 Dependencies
 ------------

-The edb.postgres.replication role does not have any dependencies on any other roles.
+The setup_replication role does not have any dependencies on any other roles.

 Hosts file content
 ----------------